RoastSoftware/roaster/README.md

 ```

 Now, everytime you make any change to the frontend, everything will
-automatically recompile and can be accesses from: `http://localhost:5000`
+automatically recompile and can be accessed from: `http://localhost:5000`
 (hosted by the `roasterd` backend).